-Wages and salaries paid to employees are recognized as expenses in the current period.
-The Group also accrues expenses for future vacation payments and short-term employee bonuses.
+Wages and salaries paid to employees are recognized as expenses in the current year.
+The Group also accrues expenses for future vacation payments and short-term or long-term employee bonuses.

-3.10.2 Social contributions and define contributions to pension fund
+3.10.2 Social contributions and defined contributions to pension fund

-Under provisions of the Russian legislation, social contributions include defined contributions to pension and other social funds of Russia and are calculated by the Group by the application of a regressive rate (from 30% to 15% in 2018, 2017 and 2016) to the annual gross remuneration of each employee.
-For the year ended December 31, 2018 defined contributions to pension fund of Russia of the Group amounted to 886 (2017 - 473; 2016 - 315).
+Under provisions of the Russian legislation, social contributions include defined contributions to pension and other social funds of Russia and are calculated by the Group by the application of a regressive rate (from 30% to 15% in 2019, 2018 and 2017) to the annual gross remuneration of each employee.
+For the year ended December 31, 2019 defined contributions to pension funds of Russia of the Group amounted to 875 (2018 - 886; 2017 - 473).